taichi221228/taichi221228/.scaffdog/component.md

   name:
     message: "What is the name of this component?"
     initial: "index"
-  path:
-    message: "What location is this component in?"
-    initial: ""
   inRoutes:
     confirm: "Is this component in `routes`?"
     initial: false
+  routePath:
+    message: "Where is this component located within `routes/`?"
+    if: inputs.inRoutes
+    initial: "."
+  componentPath:
+    message: "Where is this component located within `components/`?"
+    if: (!inputs.inRoutes)
+    initial: "."
   isPackage:
     confirm: "Is this component a package?"
     if: (!inputs.inRoutes)